devcybiko/gregsmithwiki/content/nextdoor/index.md

 * * Yes: [Disallowed: Public Shaming](https://help.nextdoor.com/s/article/be-helpful-not-hurtful?language=en_US#2)
 * * No: [Allowed: Not Public Shaming](https://help.nextdoor.com/s/article/be-helpful-not-hurtful?language=en_US#2)

-Is it a report about a Crime or Suspicious Activity?
+Is it a posting about a Crime or Suspicious Activity?
 * Is it in the Crime & Safety Category?
 * * No: [Disallow: ](https://help.nextdoor.com/s/article/be-helpful-not-hurtful?language=en_US#5)
 * Is it suspicious because of their race or ethnicity?